MABeatty1978/WFConsoleWeb/README.md

 ## Docker

 Docker support is included, but review [DEPLOYMENT.md](DEPLOYMENT.md) before relying on it in production.
 The repository currently uses a multi-stage build and a Compose file oriented around a local SQLite volume and host networking for UDP access.

+With host networking, Docker Compose port mappings are not used; access is via the host network stack.

 Typical commands: